hazelcast/hazelcast-jdbc/README.md

 ## Supported Hazelcast version

-#### Platform (Beta)
+#### Hazelcast 5
-The JDBC driver version 5.0 is compatible with Hazelcast Platform version 5.x.
+The JDBC driver version 5.0 is compatible with Hazelcast version 5.x.
 For Hazelcast 4.2, use the JDBC Driver 4.2.

 ## Download the Driver